North Korea missile launch: Are US options diminishing?

 "The United States has not generated a coherent and forceful response to North Korea," Mount said.
 "If there's not a specific response that's tailored to this to deter this from happening in the future, it will continue to happen."

-Bruce Bennett, a senior researcher at the RAND Corporation who specializes in North Korea, says the US needs to re-establish its credibility with a targeted military response.
+Bruce Bennett, a senior researcher at the RAND Corporation who specializes in North Korea, says the United States needs to reestablish its credibility with a targeted military response.

 "That military action could include flying a Tomahawk cruise missile over North Korea and directly over Pyongyang to illustrate that two can play at this game," Bennett said.